barloes/CS_Collabz_Infra/README.md

 - Add the module and configure the source to point to the folder of the module you wish to create
 - `eg.source = "./modules/fargate"`

-* Run the Terraform Commands
+3. Run the Terraform Commands on root directory
 ```
 terraform init
 terraform plan